-Galtier had 'nothing to do with' Messi suspension
+PSG's Messi apologises for unauthorised Saudi trip

-Lionel Messi: Paris St-Germain striker's suspension 'nothing to do' with manager Christophe Galtier
+Lionel Messi: Paris St-Germain forward apologises for unauthorised trip to Saudi Arabia

 Last updated on .From the section European Football

+Messi is set to leave PSG when his contract expires in the summer.

+The 35-year-old, who has also been fined by the club, has a role as a tourism ambassador for Saudi Arabia.

-Paris St-Germain manager Christophe Galtier says he had "nothing to do with" Lionel Messi's suspension - and has also condemned fan protests outside players' homes.
+PSG manager Christophe Galtier says he had "nothing to do with" Messi's suspension, while also condemning fan protests outside players' homes.

-Argentina captain Messi was suspended by the club for two weeks after making an unauthorised trip to Saudi Arabia.

-Protests followed the Ligue 1 leaders' home defeat to Lorient on Sunday.

-PSG have lost three of their past six league games and are out of the Champions League.

-Galtier, 56, said: "Leo's suspension has added to poor performances, we can't hide behind that.
+"Leo's suspension has added to poor performances, we can't hide behind that," Galtier, 56, said on Friday.

 "The decision was nothing to do with me.
 I was informed of the decision.
+I can't say it has been a pleasant period."

+PSG top Ligue 1 by five points with five games to play but are out of the Champions League and lost in the last 16 of the French Cup.
+There were fan protests following their defeat to Lorient.

-Fans gathered outside the home of the club's Brazilian forward Neymar on Wednesday, chanting for him to leave the club.
+Fans also gathered outside the home of the club's Brazilian forward Neymar on Wednesday, chanting for him to leave the club.

+The 31-year-old is out for rest of the reason because of an ankle injury.

 The actions of the supporters prompted the club to increase security at the homes of Messi, Neymar, Italy midfielder Marco Verratti and Galtier, as well as at the club's training ground.